ksator/junos-verifications-automation-with-jsnapy/README.md

 ## About this repository:

-### what to find
+### What to find
-It has ready to use JSNAPy content.
+It has ready-to-use JSNAPy content.

 ### Author
 Khelil Sator / Juniper Networks